FranciGrucci/RL_project/README.md

 To use a specific model, uncomment the corresponding section and comment out the others.

 ### `ddpg_agent.py`
-Contains the implementation of the DDPG agent, along with its:
+Contains the implementation of the DDPG agent class, along with its:

 - Training function
 - Evaluation function

+### `replay_buffer.py`
+Contains the implementation of two replay buffers classes:

+- Replay Buffer
+- Replay Buffer with PER

+### `noise.py`
+Contains the implementation of two noise classes:

+- Gaussian
+- Ornstein-Uhlenbeteck

 ## Usage